Semina-project/semina/index.md

 ---

-## The trajectory
+## Direction

-Semina is designed as an evolving system with a clear direction:
+Semina is designed as an evolving system with a clear trajectory:

 **Semina Framework**
 The initial conceptual and structural layer.